SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 The Future

-Hall of Fame?
-Ichiro's ten Major League seasons through 2010 will have met the minimum required for Hall of Fame eligibility.
+Ichiro will enter the 2014 season at age 40, with 2,742 hits in his MLB career.
+Assuming he remains healthy, he will need to average 129 hits over the next two seasons to reach 3,000.
+However, his contract with the Yankees expires after the 2014 season...
+Ichiro's ten Major League seasons through 2010 have met the minimum required for Hall of Fame eligibility.
 Five years after his retirement, he will need to be approved for the Hall by a screening committee made up of members of the Baseball Writers Association of America.
 Ichiro's numbers alone should make him a shoo-in as the first Asian HoFer, but his role as the MLB's first Asian position player, opening the door for more such players, and thereby giving the American game a more international appeal, should guarantee his induction.

 Uniforms